Home

 Party balloons with ribbons on a ceiling

-As we approach Christmas, thoughts naturally start to turn towards staff parties and celebrations.
+As we approach Christmas, thoughts naturally turn towards staff parties and celebrations.
+But in 2024, getting merry doesn’t necessarily mean copious amounts of booze.

 Staff party tax rules – what can you claim?

-Hosting a party or social event for your staff can be classed as an allowable tax deductible expense, but as with anything HMRC-related, you need to meet some strict criteria in order for your expenditure to qualify.
+Hosting a party or social event for your staff can be classed as an allowable tax-deductible expense.
+Still, as with anything HMRC-related, you must meet some strict criteria for your expenditure to qualify.

-• Your party doesn’t have to be held at Christmas – you can host a social event for your staff any time of the year, as long as it is held on a regular annual basis.
+• Your party doesn’t have to be held at Christmas – you can host a social event for your staff any time of the year, as long as it is held annually.

 • Staff won’t be penalised on a ‘taxable benefit’ basis providing the cost does not exceed £150 per person.

-• The event must be completely inclusive, with the option to attend/participate open to ALL staff – this includes across all locations if you have more than one premises.
+• The event must be completely inclusive, with the option to attend/participate open to all staff across all locations if you have more than one premises.

-You can view HRMC’s information on social function expenses and benefits here.
+View HRMC’s information on social function expenses and benefits.